shafiei-masih/SAL/README.md

 # SAL — Saccade Analysis Lab

-A MATLAB toolkit for detecting and analyzing **saccades** (rapid eye movements) from raw eye-tracker recordings.
-SAL was built to process behavioral data from non-human primates performing reward-based saccade-adaptation tasks, but the core detection and kinematics routines apply to any 2D eye-position time series.
+A MATLAB toolkit for detecting and analyzing **saccades** (rapid eye movements) from time series of eye poisiton data acquired using different eye-tracking systems, incluing search-coil and vide-based eye trackers. ts core saccade-detection method builds on the adaptive velocity-threshold principle introduced by Nyström and Holmqvist (2010), using fixation-period noise levels to define data-driven thresholds for identifying rapid eye movements.

 ## Features

-- Adaptive velocity-threshold saccade detection from raw X/Y eye-position signals
+- Adaptive velocity-threshold saccade detection from raw horizontal and vertical eye-position signals, with thresholds determined by fixation-period noise levels
-- Onset / offset estimation with optional acceleration-based refinement
+- Saccade onset / offset estimation with optional acceleration-based refinement
-- Per-saccade kinematics: amplitude, duration, peak velocity, visual error
+- Per-saccade kinematics and metrics: amplitude, duration, peak velocity, endpoint error
-- Trial-level bookkeeping for reward-modulated paradigms (reward condition, direction, intra-saccadic step, free-choice trials)
+- Trial-level bookkeeping for paradigms with context modulation (such as reward condition, target direction, sensory-prediciton error type or presence, free-choice trials, etc.)
-- Detection of repeated trials and consecutively repeated rewarded sequences
-- Cross-session pooling and export of a single data frame ready for downstream statistical analysis in R
+- Cross-session pooling and export of a single data frame ready for downstream statistical analysis outside MATLAB

 ## Repository structure